kinnarrk/webapp/README.md

 ## Installing dependencies from `package.json`
 Execute `npm install` from root of the repo

+## Pre-requisites
+Before running the app in development environment, it is expected that MySQL server is installed and database mentioned in `DB` field of `db.config.js` is created

 ## Starting the app
 Execute `npm start` from root of the repo